Visa, information form and exit from the airport: useful things to know before arriving in Egypt

 For Europeans, the visa can be bought directly on arrival, you can buy it in banks just before the border police.
 The price is 25 dollars, you can pay 25 euros and the person will give you back the difference in Egyptian pounds.

-.
+You can buy the visa online at Egyptian Ministry of Interior website .
 However, I don't recommend this option, I had to pay 3 times last time to get it.

-Those considering applying for an e-visa: whatever you do, be sure to purchase it from the site
+Those considering applying for an e-visa: whatever you do, be sure to purchase it from the site Official web of the Egyptian Ministry of Interior and NO on the dozens of other Egyptian e-visa websites that are not affiliated with the government.

 The last step before being free in Egypt is to collect your luggage and go through customs.